-In this blog post, you will learn a number of WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of people and businesses use WordPress today.
+In this article, we present a number of impressive facts and figures about WordPress that will help you understand why millions of businesses around the world use WordPress and what kind of businesses are using WordPress today.

-- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers users the choice of two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 22 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website.

-- There are well over sixty million installations of WordPress.
-This number is growing every day.
+- There are over 60 million installations of WordPress worldwide.
+This number increases every day.

 - WordPress sites around the world publish an average of 24 posts per second.